 Story Behind Banoffee Pie Cookies

 This recipe for Banoffee Pie Cookies was inspired by my brother’s in-laws.
 They celebrate St. Patrick’s Day with a legit Irish meal.
 I actually lived with them for 6 months while I was engaged, and got to witness the celebrations first hand.

 Every year, the dad takes off work so he can spend the day cooking traditional Irish food.
 While I can’t remember the exact menu, I do remember the dessert.
 They had made a Banoffee pie and also sent us off with Flake chocolate bars shipped straight from Europe.

 Now, Banoffee Pie.
-Ever heard of it?
+Have you ever heard of it?
 I hadn’t.
 As you already know I don’t love pie, but the flavors of this pie are so delicious.
-Graham cracker crust, a layer of gooey caramel, slices of banana, and topped with whipped cream.
+It is traditionally a graham cracker crust, a layer of gooey caramel, slices of banana, and topped with whipped cream.
 It’s called Banoffee because you get banana and toffee flavors.
 If you say caramel or toffee, I’m there for it.

 I thought this flavor profile would make a delicious cookie, so I set out to create it.
 It was more difficult than I thought, but I was so happy when I showed up at a friend’s house with these for dessert.

 My friend spent two years serving a church mission in Ireland.
 She took one bite of these cookies and said they were so good.
 I said I created them after a Banoffee Pie.
 She was impressed I even knew what that was, and then proceeded to tell me this is what she thought of when she took a bite.